Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Comparable methodology for intrinsic dimension 2 and extrinsic dimension 3

 where the metric coefficients $g_{ij}$ can be computed directly from the manifold $\mathcal{E}$ as in equation~\ref{eqn:metric_coefficient}.
 Hence, we can circumvent the use of a physics-informed neural network for the metric $g_{\theta_g}$, and substitute the Riemannian tensor directly into the Ricci flow equation \citep{li2017applying} for a residual.
 Ricci flow with the above formulation becomes

 where the indices $(i,j)$ correspond to that that would be of the metric.
 The residual to minimize in the objective function to ensure the satisfaction of Ricci flow becomes

 where the summation over $(i,j)$ runs over the indices corresponding to the metric, and the summation over $l$ runs over the contraction of the Ricci tensor with respect to the Riemannian tensor.
-The term $\mathcal{L}_{met}(\theta)$ is omitted in the loss minimization framework in this strategy.
+The term $\mathcal{L}_{met}(\theta)$ is nonexistent in the loss minimization framework in this strategy.

 This alternative methodology is comparable to that in which we previously established.
-It is approximately equally computationally expensive, distinguished by the amount of terms to be differentiated, and it additionally requires a parameterization domain $\mathcal{U}$, typically low-dimensional to formulate the normal vector as a cross product; however, we remark it is worthy to realize what we formerly proposed can be reformulated in such a way, perhaps to be extended in future work.
+It still maintains computational expense, distinguished by the amount of terms to be differentiated, and additionally requires a parameterization domain $\mathcal{U} \subseteq \mathbb{R}^2$; however, we remark it is worthy to realize what we formerly proposed can be reformulated in such a way.